-Cake is situated just off of the lobby of the hotel and serves a wide range of elegant cakes, pastries and cookies which are handmade each day using fresh quality ingredients, paired with fine teas, traditional and unusual coffees, juices, milkshakes and smoothies and a range of fresh salads and sandwiches.
-Afternoon tea is served outside of Cake in the lounge area.
-The decoration of Cake is unusual, it’s classical yet with arabic influences, overhead there are 460 traditional coffee pots suspended in a floating carpet type arrangement, on the walls are various arabic pieces or artwork, and as you enter you walk past a large display of Cakes leaving you in no doubt that these guys mean business, serious cake business.
+Cake is situated just off of the lobby of the hotel and serves a wide range of elegant pastries and cookies which are handmade each day using fresh quality ingredients, paired with fine teas, traditional and unusual coffees, juices, milkshakes and smoothies and a range of fresh salads and sandwiches.
+Afternoon tea is served in the lounge area.
+The interior decoration is unusual, it’s classical yet with arabic influences, overhead there are 460 traditional coffee pots suspended in a floating carpet type arrangement, on the walls are various arabic pieces or artwork, and as you enter you walk past a large display of Cakes leaving you in no doubt that these guys mean business, serious cake business.

-Executive Pastry Chef Dragan Rucnov is the creative force behind the menu and he explained that the inspiration for the cakes was based on providing classic cakes as well as some of his personal favorites including the moist Chocolate Caramel Pecan Fudge Cake, Date Delight, a date and walnut cake with Valrhona chocolate cremeaux and caramel mousse, Lemon Yuzu Meringue Tart, and a classic Carrot Cake with apple, walnuts and traditional cream cheese icing.
+Executive Pastry Chef Dragan Rucnov is the creative force behind the menu and he explained that the inspiration was based on providing classic cakes as well as some of his personal favorites including the moist Chocolate Caramel Pecan Fudge Cake, Date Delight, a date and walnut cake with Valrhona chocolate cremeaux and caramel mousse, Lemon Yuzu Meringue Tart, and a classic Carrot Cake with apple, walnuts and traditional cream cheese icing.

 Cake is open from 6 am until midnight and offers takeaway (I can vouch for that also)

 - (Image credit for photos below courtesy of Ritz-Carlton, DIFC).

 - Disclaimer : I was a guest of the hotel, however all opinions are my own.